Foreign and Female in Istanbul, Turkey

 I’ve wracked my brain, but no- I’ve never been to a place with so many… how does one say?… testosterone-crammed streets?
 Men are everywhere.
 All the time.

-You might assume it a sort of mecca for single girls, but no.
+You might assume it’s a sort of mecca for single girls, but no.

 Or at least you don’t see any single girls that don’t have a red-light district job (and even then, a large proportion are trannies, with afore-mentioned dangly bits).
 Seriously.

 Even as I write this, in a restaurant with two men, there’s a man standing across the street doing what men here do best: stare.
-I realize there aren’t many blondes in these parts, but for a so-called international city, Istanbul takes the cake on Gawk.
+I realize there aren’t many blondes in these parts, but for a so-called international city, Istanbul takes the cake (so far) on gawkdom.